You’ve probably had one of these days:

 It’s an easy mistake to make.
 However, what is amazing is that the solution is also easy.
-So what is it?
-It’s to start by being careful what you focus your time on, and choose tasks more carefully.
+Start by being more aware of what you focus your time on, and choose tasks more carefully.

 We all have days from time to time that seem to run away with themselves.
 I’m no different.
 But, by getting a bit clearer about what outcomes we want, we’ll at least have more productive days more often, and we’ll move closer to achieving our vision.

 In short, focus on always having an outcome.

 For more information on improving focus and time management, visit our blog 5 ways to better focus your time or get in touch by emailing firstname.lastname@example.org.
 We are always happy to help people get better at being more effective.

 PS Did you know the word ‘business’ comes from the old English word ‘bisignis’ originating more than 300 years ago.
 This word actually means ‘anxiety’ and is now associated with the term busyness.
 Don’t be anxious; be focused on your business purpose and producing great business outcomes.

 Free Action eBook